aroberge/reeborg-docs/src/en/basics/surprises.rst

 .. topic:: Try these!

-    Run the same modified program again with both **Maze 1** or **Maze 2**.
+    Run the same modified program again with **Maze**.

-As you will see, this simple program can find the exit to the mazes!
+As you will see, this simple program can find the exit to the maze, no matter where Reeborg starts from!

 Amazing!